 Returning To Work

-If you receive SSDI or SSI benefits, you or your representative payee must promptly report any changes in work activity.
+If you receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits, you or your representative must promptly report any changes in work activity.
 You must tell us right away if:

 - You start or stop work;

 - You already reported your work, but your duties, hours, or pay have changed;

 - You start paying for expenses that you need for work due to your disability (see IMPAIRMENT-RELATED WORK EXPENSES).